OpenDataServices/flatten-tool/docs/usage-ocds.rst

 This will create `template.xlsx` and a `template/` directory of csv files.

-See ``flatten-tool create-template --help`` for details of the commandline options.
+See ``flatten-tool create-template --help`` for details of the command line options.